Counseling and Support

 Santa Fe, New Mexico 87505

-Our mission is to provide pro-active comprehensive on-going support, education and resources for those families living with Alzheimer's and all other dementia-related illnesses.
+OUR MISSION: To provide proactive comprehensive on-going support, education and resources for those families living with Alzheimer's and all other dementia-related illnesses.
 To educate and raise community awareness concerning the level of need.
 To remove the stigma associated with dementia-related illnesses and replace it with compassionate understanding.

-The Memory Care Alliance is a local community based non-profit holding 501 (c) (3) status and also a part of the New Mexico Community Foundation.
+The Memory Care Alliance is a local community based non-profit holding 501 (c) (3) status.

 Logo